 About Me

-This is Cristian Quintero, a systems engineer and economist, as well with a master degree in quantitative finance.
+This is Cristian Quintero, a professional with background in economics and systems engineering, with a master degree in quantitative finance.
 I’m from Colombia! 🇨🇴.
-At the beginning a lot of people asked me why I was taking those two bachelor degrees, and let me be honest with you, from the begining the goal has been to build the best professional skills to deal with the current competitive spirit around capital markets from various perspectives such as quantitative models, risk management, (quant) portfolio management, and quant/algorithmic trading.
+At the beginning a lot of people asked me why I took those two bachelor degrees, and let me be honest with you, the challenge initially was personal but it has been evolving as long as I’ve been knowing about the good match between them.
+It started as mean to build better professional skills for dealing with competitive spirit around capital markets from different perspectives such as quantitative models, risk management, (quant) portfolio management, and quant/algorithmic trading.

 Phone